Ifá

 Ifá or Fá is a geomantic system originating from Yorubaland in West Africa.
 It originates within the traditional religion of the Yoruba people.
 It is also practiced by followers of West African Vodun and certain African diasporic religions such as Cuban Santería.

-According to Ifá teaching, the divinatory system is overseen by an orisha spirit, Orunmila, who is believed to have given it to humanity.
-Ifá is organised as an initiatory tradition, with an initiate called a babaláwo or bokɔnɔ.
-Traditionally, these are all-male, although women have been initiated in Cuba and Mexico.
+According to Ifá teaching, the divinatory system is overseen by an orisha called Orunmila, who is believed to have given it to humanity.
+Ifá is organised as an initiatory tradition, with an initiate called a babaláwo or bokɔnɔ if they're male and ìyánífá if they're female.
+They are mostly male, but women have also been initiated.

 Its oracular literary body is made up of 256 volumes (signs) that are divided into two categories, the first called Ojú Odù or main Odù that consists of 16 chapters.
 The second category is composed of 240 chapters called Amúlù Odù (omoluos), these are composed through the combination of the main Odù.
-They use either the divining chain known as Ọ̀pẹ̀lẹ̀, or the sacred palm (Elaeis guineensis) or kola nuts called Ikin, on the wooden divination tray called Ọpọ́n Ifá to mathematically calculate which Odu to use for what problem.
+They use either the divining chain known as Ọ̀pẹ̀lẹ̀, or the sacred palm (Elaeis guineensis var. idolatrica) or kola nuts called Ikin, on the wooden divination tray called Ọpọ́n Ifá to mathematically calculate which Odu to use for what problem.

 Ifá is first recorded among the Yoruba people of West Africa.
 The expansion of Yoruba influence over neighbouring peoples resulted in the spread of Ifá, for instance to Fon people practising West African Vodun.
 As a result of the Atlantic slave trade, enslaved initiates of Ifá were transported to the Americas.
 There, Ifá survived in Cuba, where it developed an overlap with Afro-Cuban religious traditions such as Santería and Abakuá.
 Growing transnational links between Africa and the Americas during the 1970s also saw attempts by West African babalawos to train and initiate people in countries like Brazil and the United States.

 Definitions

-According to traditional lore, Ifâ began in the city of Ile-Ife in Yorubaland.
+According to traditional lore, Ifá began in the city of Ile-Ife in Yorubaland.
 Since that point, its practice has spread throughout lower Nigeria and westward into coastal Benin and Togo and then in Ghana.
 It has also been taken to the Americas, where it is practiced within some African diasporic religions.

 The term Ifá is the Yoruba language name for the practice.
 In the Fon language it is called Fá, and among the Ewe and Mina languages it is Afa.

 The Yoruba system of Ifá is deemed more time consuming, and requires more sacrifices, than the Fá system among the Fon.
 In the Fon-dominated Ouidah, therefore, some people think of Yoruba Ifá as being more potent than their own local system.
 Some people who have been initiated into Fon-style Fá thus later go through additional ceremonies to be initiated into Yoruba-style Ifá.